Early flying machines: Leonardo da Vinci

 Leonardo da Vinci studied bird flight for many years, analyzing it rationally and anticipating many principles of aerodynamics.
 He understood that "An object offers as much resistance to the air as the air does to the object", anticipating Isaac Newton's third law of motion (published in 1687).
 From the last years of the 15th century onwards, Leonardo wrote about and sketched many designs for flying machines and mechanisms, including ornithopters, fixed-wing gliders, rotorcraft and parachutes.
 His early designs were man-powered types including rotorcraft and ornithopters (improving on Bacon's proposal by adding a stabilizing tail).
 He eventually came to realise the impracticality of these and turned to controlled gliding flight, also sketching some designs powered by a spring.

 In 1488, Leonardo drew a hang glider design in which the inner parts of the wings are fixed, and some control surfaces are provided towards the tips (as in the gliding flight of birds).
 His drawings survive and are deemed flight-worthy in principle, but he himself never flew in such a craft.
 In an essay titled Sul volo (On flight), he describes a flying machine called "the bird" which he built from starched linen, leather joints, and raw silk thongs.
 In the Codex Atlanticus, he wrote, "Tomorrow morning, on the second day of January, 1496, I will make the thong and the attempt."
 Some of Leonardo's other designs, such as the four-person aerial screw, similar to a helicopter, have severe flaws.
 He drew and wrote about a design for an ornithopter around 1490.
 Leonardo's work remained unknown until 1797, and so had no influence on developments over the next three hundred years.
-Nor were his designs based on particularly good science.